List of people who have crossed Canada on foot: Beresford Greatheed

 Beresford Greatheed was the first person to walk across Canada.
-He made his journey in 1895: departing Vancouver, BC on 2 March 1895 and arriving in Halifax, NS twelve months later.
+He made his journey in 1895, departing Vancouver, British Columbia on 2 March 1895 and arriving in Halifax, Nova Scotia twelve months later.
 Greatheed's cross-Canada walk was intended to be the first leg in a walk around the world that he undertook to win $50,000.
 According to an article in the 24 August 1891 edition of The Times (London), "...two clubs in Vancouver, The Union and Vancouver, wagered $50,000 on whether a man could walk around the world in five years living without money or luggage and depending entirely upon his own exertions."
 Greatheed took up the challenge.

 John Hugh Gillis

-In 1906, on a bet and a dare, John Hugh Gillis walked from North Sydney, NS to Vancouver, BC.
+In 1906, on a bet and a dare, John Hugh Gillis walked from North Sydney, Nova Scotia to Vancouver, British Columbia.
 While some have reported him to be the first person to cross Canada on foot, that honour belongs to Beresford Greatheed.
-Gillis departed North Sydney on 31 January 1906 with two companions, both of whom left his company in Montréal, QC.
-Near Ignace, ON he was joined by Charles Jackman.
+Gillis departed North Sydney on 31 January 1906 with two companions, both of whom left his company in Montreal, Quebec.
+Near Ignace, Ontario, he was joined by Charles Jackman.
 Jackman had begun his walk in Montréal on 14 April with the goal of catching up to and overtaking Gillis.
 The two of them walked 2,700 km together and strode into Vancouver station at midnight 24 September 1906.

 Rick Hansen

 As part of his Man in Motion World Tour, a 26-month trek in a wheelchair to create awareness of the potential of people with disabilities and to find a cure for paralysis after spinal cord injury, Rick Hansen logged 40,075 km through 34 countries on four continents (North America, Europe, Oceania, and Asia) before crossing Canada.
-His cross-Canada ride started in Cape Spear, NL on 26 August 1986 and finished on 22 May 1987 in Vancouver.
-2 years, 2 months and two days averaging 80 kilometes per day.
+His cross-Canada ride started in Cape Spear, Newfoundland, on 26 August 1986 and finished on 22 May 1987 in Vancouver.
+He completed the crossing in 2 years, 2 months and 2 days, averaging 80 kilometers per day.

 Steve Hartwig

-Steve Hartwig, a Canadian Armed Forces veteran suffering from PTSD that resulted from a posting to the war zone in the former Yugoslavia, walked from Vancouver, BC to St. John's, NL in 2014.
-He left Vancouver on 23 June 2014 and arrived in St. John's on 13 Sept.
+Steve Hartwig, a Canadian Armed Forces veteran suffering from PTSD that resulted from a posting to the war zone in the former Yugoslavia, walked from Vancouver, British Columbia to St. John's, Newfoundland, in 2014.
+He left Vancouver on 23 June 2014 and arrived in St. John's on 13 September.
 Each day on the journey he walked a 32-km forced march, also called a military hike.
 He undertook the walk to raise awareness of PTSD and entitled his walk, "Into No Man's Land".